NetRun Help

 "Download this file as a .tar archive".
 In no particular order,

-Reads one integer from the standard input.
-Hit the "Enabled"
+Reads one long integer from the standard input.
+Hit the "Input"

-checkbox under "Input data", and type integers into this box.
+checkbox to get the input box, and type integers into this box.

-This routine accepts any C/C++ formatted integer, so 0x10 is actually
+This function accepts any C/C++ formatted integer, so 0x10 is actually

 treated as hex.
-The routine will complain if it can't parse an
+The function will complain if it can't parse an

 integer.

-Example: int i=read_input(); // i now contains value read from "Input data" box.
+Example: long i=read_input(); // i now contains value read from "Input data" box.

 - int read_string(const char *dest);